brenobaptista/blog/src/posts/best-development-tools-javascript-projects.md

 ## Prettier <span class="emoji">🦋</span>

-Prettier is an opinionated code formatter.
+<dfn>Prettier</dfn> is an opinionated code formatter.
 Using Prettier will automatically fix and beautify your code.

-In VSCode, you can go to settings and use Prettier as the default formatter and enable format on save.
+In <abbr title="Visual Studio Code">VSCode</abbr>, you can go to settings and use Prettier as the default formatter and enable format on save.

 - [Install Prettier's extension for VSCode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
 - [Install Prettier in your project](https://prettier.io/docs/en/install.html)